datalad/datalad/README.md

 ## Debian-based systems

-On Debian-based systems, we recommend to enable [NeuroDebian] from which we provide recent releases of DataLad.
+On Debian-based systems, we recommend enabling [NeuroDebian], via which we provide recent releases of DataLad.
 Once enabled, just do:

     apt-get install datalad